 This is a pass or fail assessment.

-This is a pass or fail assessment and is a stand-alone physical aptitude test (separate to from the circuit).
+This is a pass or fail assessment and is a stand-alone physical aptitude test (separate to Beep Test and the Circuit).

 Applicants, wearing breathing apparatus and a frosted mask, must navigate a series of tunnels and obstacles.
 This assessment must be completed in 10 minutes.